csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 OPEN LIST less evocative and less accurate, because other data structures are better suited than a list.)
 In Figure 3.6, the frontier of each tree consists of those nodes with bold outlines.

 The process of expanding nodes on the frontier continues until either a solution is found or there are no more states to expand.
-The general TREE-SEARCH algorithm is shown infor- mally in Figure 3.7.
+The general TREE-SEARCH algorithm is shown informally in Figure 3.7.
 Search algorithms all share this basic structure; they vary primarily according to how they choose which state to expand next—the so-called **search strategy**.SEARCH STRATEGY

-The eagle-eyed reader will notice one peculiar thing about the search tree shown in Fig- ure 3.6: it includes the path from Arad to Sibiu and back to Arad again!
+The eagle-eyed reader will notice one peculiar thing about the search tree shown in Figure 3.6: it includes the path from Arad to Sibiu and back to Arad again!
 We say that _In(Arad)_ is a **repeated state** in the search tree, generated in this case by a **loopy path**.
 ConsideringREPEATED STATE

 LOOPY PATH such loopy paths means that the complete search tree for Romania is _infinite_ because there is no limit to how often one can traverse a loop.
 On the other hand, the state space—the map shown in Figure 3.2—has only 20 states.
 As we discuss in Section 3.4, loops can cause